mirceageorgescu/beerlog/README.md

 ### Coding Style and Rules

 1. **Use soft-tabs with two-space indent.**
 2. **Use Unix Line Endings.** Default on ST2 and other Mac and Unix editors.
-If you're on Windows, make sure you have this.
+If you are developing on Windows, make sure you have this.

 * Sublime users: check out our [project config file](https://github.com/mirceageorgescu/beerlog/blob/master/beerlog.sublime-project).*